midhunkalarikkal/FullDomain/Notes/js.md

 ## `Closure` ##
 ================
-A closure is defined as a function is binded with its lexical environment
+When a function "remembers" the variables from its lexical scope, even after the outer function has finished execution.

-Closure is a common use case of lexical scope, where an inner function retains access to the variables of its outer function even after the outer function has finished execution.
+it is because the the function is binded with its local memory and the lexical environment of its parents memory

-Function bind together with its lexical environment creates a closure
+`Function bind together with its lexical environment creates a closure`

 `Uses`
 ------